-You may be looking at the above picture of this blue and white car and wondering how you never came across this particular 70s Ford V8 muscle car in the past.
+You may be looking at the below picture of this blue and white car and wondering how you never came across this particular 70s Ford V8 muscle car in the past.
 That is, unless you’re from Australia.
 In that case you doubtless grew up with pictures of it plastered across your bedroom walls, printed on your bedsheets and emblazoned on your PJ’s.

 This is the Ford XC Cobra, a limited edition coupé produced by Ford in Australia in 1978.
 It was produced with 2 engine options, one being the 351 Cleveland V8 (5.8 litres) and the other being the 302 Cleveland V8 (4.9 litres), there was an option of an automatic or 4-speed manual transmission, all cars were fitted with 4-wheel disc brakes and power was conveyed to the rear wheels via a limited-slip differential.

 The cars were essentially street legal versions of Allan Moffat and Colin Bond’s 1977 Australian Touring Car Championship winning Ford XCs.
 Moffat and Bond dominated the 1977 season and landed an enviable 1-2 finish at Australia’s world famous Bathurst race in the same year.